Belongs within: Neoaves.

 The Ciconiidae are the storks, large long-legged and -billed birds found primarily in warmer parts of the world.
-Storks do not produce any vocalisations, but do communicate by rattling their bills (Austin 1961).
-Most storks have straight dagger-like bills, but the wood storks Mycteria have bills that are down-curved at the end, while the openbill storks Anastomus have the upper and lower mandibles arched away from each other and meeting only at the tip.
+Storks are often described as voiceless, only communicating by rattling their bills.
+However, while this is largely true of the white stork Ciconia ciconia, other species may produce a variety of sounds such as whistling (Cramp & Simmons 1977).
+Most storks have straight dagger-like bills, but the wood storks Mycteria have bills that are down-curved at the end whereas the openbill storks Anastomus have the upper and lower mandibles arched away from each other and meeting only at the tip.

 <==Ciconiidae [Melanopelargidae]